XiaoxiaoSun0321/circular-clustering/README.md

 No further installation needed.
 Function files are directly runnable in Matlab.
 Work on any Matlab version with build-in functions for **kmeans**, **dbscan**, **linkage**.

 Please put all .m files in the same folder to make sure the working path is matched.
-We separate the .m files into several folders for organization purpose.
+We separate the .m files into several folders here for organization purpose.

 [1.  functions for proposed algorithms: functions/](functions/)